Resident Artists

 Robert Richard

-Over the last six years Bob and his lovely wife Pauline have spent most of the year in Port Charlotte Florida returning to Cape Cod for the summer months.
-While it was not practical to reproduce his furniture shop in Florida, his desire to continue to create caused him to further develop his carving skills.
-Completely self taught he began creating beautiful wood sculptures bot
+Over the last six years, Bob and his lovely wife Pauline have spent most of the year in Port Charlotte, Florida, returning to Cape Cod for the summer months.
+While it was not practical to reproduce his furniture shop in Florida, his desire to continue to create caused him to develop his carving skills further.
+Entirely self-taught, he began making beautiful wooden sculptures.

 h in the human figure and abstract designs.
-His passion over the years for this type of art has grown immensely and hopes that it brings the same joy to his audience as it does to him.
+His passion over the years for this type of art has grown immensely, and he hopes that it brings the same joy to his audience as it does to him.
 His love of nature and the beauty nature creates in the woods are a major driving force in what he does.
-He sees nature as the creator of beauty and he views himself obligated to bring that beauty to the forefront of his work.
+He sees nature as the creator of beauty, and he views himself as obligated to bring that beauty to the forefront of his work.

 Share by: